timtim5174/taskman-express/README.md

 # taskman-express
-Project which was covered in the 3 semester and in my tutorial
+Project which was covered in the 3 semester and in my tutorial.
+This is a simple server-side web application for managing tasks.

+# Technologies
+Server: node.js with express
+Database: MongoDB

 # Requirements
-To be able to execute the program, a local running instance of MongoDB is required.
-Dependencies can be installed via npm install.
-To run the program execute npm start in your command line.
+Docker is required to start the application locally.
+To start the application execute the command `docker-compose up` in the terminal.

+The application will be running on `localhost:3000`